lucascervera/tiddlywiki-semantic-ui/README.md

 # tiddlywiki-semantic-ui

-These two tiddlers let you use [semantic ui](https://semantic-ui.com) in tiddlywiki.
+These json file lets you use [semantic ui](https://semantic-ui.com) in tiddlywiki.
 Drag and drop the tiddlywiki_semantic-ui_by_lucascervera.json file into tiddlywiki.
 Save the tiddlywiki and open the saved file.